anwnwn/cg/README.md

 ## How to run
-Each indexing representation (K-mer_Index, SuffixTree, DeBruijn_Graph) can be accessed through its respective folder.
-The Wheeler graph representation is generated through the Debruijn implementation and then fed through the Wheelie algorithm.
+Each indexing representation (K-mer_Index, Suffix_Tree, Wheeler_Graph) can be accessed through its respective folder.
 All scripts can be run starting from the /cg directory.

 #### K-mer index
 - DMPK, write results to kmer_output.txt: